 As we said, this is not an easy pick.
 Looking only at the landmarks and activities, I think we enjoyed Jordan a bit more, but it’s by an inch, and it will mostly depend on what you are looking for.

-To have a further compression and really understand what each country has to offer, we suggest reading about the landmarks in Israel and Jordan.
+To further compress and understand what each country has to offer, we suggest reading about the landmarks in Israel and Jordan.
 We have written specific articles about each:

 Cultural Heritage of Jordan vs Israel